¡Cu-Cut! incident: Background

-According to La Vanguardia, at 9:30 pm on November 25, around 300 officers of the Barcelona garrison gathered in Plaza Real, headed towards the ¡Cu-Cut! offices, destroyed them and set them on fire.
+According to La Vanguardia, at 9:30 (WET) on 25 November, around 300 officers of the Barcelona garrison gathered in Royal Square, headed towards the ¡Cu-Cut! offices, destroyed them and set them on fire.
 That was at the Bagunyà press and library on Avinyó Street, where the children's magazine En Patufet and the newspaper La Veu de Catalunya were also edited.

 Reactions

 Following the assault, the government suspended the magazine's publication.
 The next issue, No. 205, was not published until April 28, 1906.
 During this time, the ¡Cu-Cut! editor, Josep Baguñà, attempted to continue the publication of the magazine under a different name.
 Baguñà used Garba, an art and literature magazine edited by Joan Maragall, Víctor Català and Josep Pijoan to further ¡Cu-Cut! material.
 Garba issue No. 11 had a different format and included some sections with content nearly identical to ¡Cu-Cut!.
 That was noticed by Barcelona's governor, who immediately suspended the magazine.

 Although the assault led to the creation of Solidaritat Catalana, a political coalition in Catalonia, it ignited a feeling of solidarity with the attackers in the rest of Spain.
-However, President Eugenio Montero Ríos's government decided to punish the attackers in the face of the crisis.
+However, Premier Eugenio Montero Ríos's government decided to punish the attackers in the face of the crisis.
 King Alfonso XIII's opposition to that measure led to Ríos's resignation.
 He was succeeded by Segismundo Moret, who suspended the constitutional guarantees in Barcelona and, along with the minister Álvaro de Figueroa y Torres, implemented the Law of Jurisdictions, which favoured the military.